ruziniuuuuu/ME5413_Final_Project_Group10/README.md

 ![Random Exploration Policy](assets/random_exploration.png)

-First, we need to randomly select a `goal_pose` in the boxes are, which is implemented in the `createWaypoints()` and `updateCurrentWaypoint()`.
+First, we need to randomly select a `goal_pose` in the area where boxes spawned, which is implemented in the `createWaypoints()` and `updateCurrentWaypoint()`.
 Then we need to check where the selected `goal_pose` has collides with the obstacles, which is implemented in the `isPointInObstacle` function.
 If the `goal_pose` is not in the obstacles, we can navigate to the `goal_pose` directly, if not we need to select another `goal_pose`.
 The robot will keep exploring the box location until the object is detected.

 #### Collision Checking Policy